Blendify/blender-manual/blender_docs/manual/editors/nla/strips.rst

 Meta strips group strips together as a whole, so you can move them as one.
 If you find yourself moving a lot of strips together, you can group them into a Meta strip.
-A meta strip can be moved and duplicated like a normal strip.
+A Meta strip can be moved and duplicated like a normal strip.

 .. admonition:: Reference
    :class: refbox